emregecer/restaurant-locator/README.md

 - For single responsibility and separation of concerns, the application is structured into layers:
   - Controller: Handles HTTP requests and responses.
   - Service: Contains business logic.
   - Repository: Manages data access.
-Used an in-memory repository for simplicity for now
+Contaibs JPA repositories
   - Mapper: Converts between model and DTO objects to separate data representation from core model.
   - Bootstrap: Contains LocationDataLoader to load initial data from JSON file into the in-memory repository.
   - Model: Represents the data structure of the application.